from the pages of Experience Rochester's visitor guide

 As a testament to the growing music scene, in 2017, Rochester’s first recording studio, Carpet Booth Studios, opened.
 Owner Zach Zurn was a Rochester native who moved away and then returned for a one-off recording project.
 In the years he had been away, though, the Rochester music scene had grown; it had a community that was invested in its artists.
 So Zurn stayed.
 “People are finally making the decision to stay and be part of the solution,” Zurn says.

 To hear Rochester’s music scene for yourself, check out Art Heads Emporium, a painting and concert venue; or places like the Redwood Room for light jazz and acoustic music, or Café Steam.
-With the Castle Community and Mayo Civic Center, you truly begin to have the variety of places needed for musicians in all stages of their careers, Zurn says.
+With the Mayo Civic Center, you truly begin to have the variety of places needed for musicians in all stages of their careers, Zurn says.

 Whatever you decide to do during your stay, one thing will always be true.
 Whether it’s a locally focused gallery exhibit, an unforgettable concert or a community event, it’s 100 percent Rochester.